 How to Explain Cremation to a Child

-For many children, the death of a loved one may be their first experience with the concepts of mortality, death and dying.
-For others, the death may come at a time when they already understand those concepts, but may not know much about what happens after.
-In either case, National Cremation recommends that you keep a child’s developmental stage in mind when discussing difficult topics such as death and cremation.
+For many children, the death of a loved one may be their first experience with the concepts of mortality, death, and dying.
+For others, the death may come at a time when they already understand those concepts but may not know much about what happens after.
+In either case, National Cremation recommends that you keep a child’s developmental stage in mind when discussing complex topics such as death and cremation.

-Younger children below school age may not really understand death, so it is important to ensure that they understand that their loved one will not be in any pain during the cremation process.
-A short explanation about death should be part of the discussion.
+Younger children below school age may not understand death, so it is crucial to ensure that they understand that their loved ones will not be in any pain during the cremation process.
+Therefore, a short explanation about death should be part of the discussion.

 - Keep your explanations simple and remain calm and matter-of-fact when discussing death and cremation.

-- If your family has religious beliefs, these can be helpful in explaining what happens to the spirit after death, and where it goes after leaving the body.
+- If your family has religious beliefs, these can help explain what happens to the spirit after death and where it goes after leaving the body.

 - Validate your child.
-Many children may be unsure if their feelings or questions are normal.
-Tell the child that it is okay to have questions, and that strong feelings of sadness or loss are normal and shared by others.
+Many children may be unsure if their feelings or questions are expected.
+Tell the child that it is okay to have questions and those strong feelings of sadness or loss are normal and shared by others.
 Reassure them that you are there if they need extra support, hugs, or answers to questions.

 Above all, be as honest as possible.
-Learning about death and beginning to grasp its meaning is an important developmental phase for children.
-Keeping your answers honest and brief, and allowing space for the child’s own questions and feelings will help them understand what is happening to their loved one, and learn an important lesson about the nature of life.
+Learning about death and beginning to grasp its meaning is a critical developmental phase for children.
+Keeping your answers honest and brief and allowing space for the child’s questions and feelings will help them understand what is happening to their loved one and learn an important lesson about the nature of life.

-If you have questions or need help discussing cremation with your child, please contact National Cremation by filling out the form on this page.
+If you have questions or need help discussing cremation with your child, please call 855-469-9474 or contact National Cremation by filling out the form on this page.

 National Cremation is the nation’s oldest and largest provider of simple and affordable cremation services.
 Whether you have an immediate need or want to plan your cremation services in advance, we’re always available to assist you and your family.
 Contact us online or call (855)-469-9474 today.